Generic Name: conivaptan hydrochloride

 The effect of Vaprisol 40 mg IV and 80 mg IV on the QT interval was evaluated after the first dose (Day 1) and at the last day during treatment (Day 4) in a randomized, single-blind, parallel group, placebo- and positive-controlled (moxifloxacin 400 mg IV) study in healthy male and female volunteers aged 18 to 45 years.
 Digital ECGs were obtained at baseline and on Days 1 and 4.
 Moxifloxacin elicited placebo-corrected changes from baseline in individualized QT correction (QTcI) of +7 to +10 msec on Days 1 and 4, respectively, indicating that the study had assay sensitivity.
 The placebo-corrected changes from baseline in QTcI in the Vaprisol 40 mg and 80 mg dose groups on Day 1 were -3.5 msec and -2.9 msec, respectively, and -2.1 msec for both dose groups on Day 4.
 The results suggest that conivaptan has no clinically significant effect on cardiac repolarization.

-The pharmacokinetics of conivaptan have been characterized in healthy subjects, special populations and patients following both oral and intravenous dosing regimens.
+The pharmacokinetics of conivaptan have been characterized in healthy subjects, specific populations and patients following both oral and intravenous dosing regimens.
 The pharmacokinetics of conivaptan following intravenous infusion (40 mg/day to 80 mg/day) and oral administration are non-linear, and inhibition by conivaptan of its own metabolism seems to be the major factor for the non-linearity.
 The intersubject variability of conivaptan pharmacokinetics is high (94% CV in CL).

 The pharmacokinetics of conivaptan and its metabolites were characterized in healthy male subjects administered conivaptan hydrochloride as a 20 mg loading dose (infused over 30 minutes) followed by a continuous infusion of 40 mg/day for 3 days.
 Mean Cmax for conivaptan was 619 ng/mL and occurred at the end of the loading dose.
 Plasma concentrations reached a minimum at approximately 12 hours after start of the loading dose, then gradually increased over the duration of the infusion to a mean concentration of 188 ng/mL at the end of the infusion.
 The mean terminal elimination half-life after conivaptan infusion was 5.0 hours, and the mean clearance was 253.3 mL/min.